GlistEngine/GlistEngine/README.md

 - We provide all libraries except GIT.
 You should first download and install GIT from https://git-scm.com/download/win

 On macOS:
-- Please note that the installation is tested on a clean BigSur.
+- Please note that the installation is tested on a clean Monterey.
 If you have an older OS version, consider upgrading your Mac

 - First of all, you should install Xcode because OpenGL library comes with Xcode.
 Download Xcode via App Store